-Upon the written authorization of the bargaining unit member the Board shall cause to have deducted from said member's wages the prescribed amount of Association dues.
+A. Upon the written authorization of the bargaining unit member the Board shall cause to have deducted from said member's wages the prescribed amount of Association dues.
 The Board shall make payroll deductions for Association dues (PEA, NEOEA, OEA, NEA) in either twelve (12) equal installments beginning with the first pay in November of each school year or three (3) equal installments made the first pay of December, January, and February.
-The enrollment period for such deduction shall be from September 1 to October 15 of each school year.
-Authorization shall be on a continuing basis from year to year.
-Such deductions shall be irrevocable for periods of one (1) year except that authorization may be withdrawn during the period of the first fifteen (15) calendar days of each school year.
-Notification of a desire to withdraw from payroll deduction authorization shall be submitted in writing by a bargaining unit member to the Treasurer during such fifteen (15) day period.
+The enrollment/withdrawal period for such deduction shall be from August 1 to August 31 of each school year.
+Authorization shall be on a continuing basis from year to year, unless the member resigns membership in the Association.
+Such deductions shall be irrevocable for periods of one (1) year except that authorization may be withdrawn during the month of August each year.
+Notification of a desire to withdraw from payroll deduction authorization shall be submitted in writing by a bargaining unit member to the Treasurer.
 The Association President shall be provided a copy of such notification from the Treasurer.
+Should a bargaining unit member challenge Association membership, upon request from the District, the Association will provide written confirmation evidencing an individual's consent to be an Association member.